 Note: to run one test case, use same index for x and y (e.g. to run only test case 3, use -t 3 3)

-If -t argument is not provided, the OMX test application will run all the available test cases from first to last.
+If -t argument is not provided, the OMX test application will run all the available test cases from

 The current test cases can be divided into following three categories.